obsidiansystems/obelisk/README.md

 ### Android

+NOTE: Currently Android builds are only supported on Linux.

 1. In your project's `default.nix` set a suitable value for `android.applicationId` and `android.displayName`.
 1. Run `nix-build -A android.frontend -o result-android` to build the Android app.
 1. A debug version of the app should be generated at `result-android/android-app-debug.apk`